andersjo/fortuitous-esslli/notebooks/lecture-01-introduction/intro.md

 . . .

 - Take cross-product between *domain* and *language* - huge space!
-- our ways of communication change, so does our data; social media is a moving target [@eisenstein:2013:bad]
+- Our ways of communication change, so does our data; social media is a moving target [@eisenstein:2013:bad]

 ![**Training data sparsity**](pics/domains-lang.png){ width=70% }